The User Stories Workshop (online)

 - Splitting and Simplifying Stories— Maximizing the value of your release, while minimizing time to market.

 - User Story Formats— Role, Action, Context.
 The Connextra Format.
 Given/When/Then format.
-The trap of story = format.
+Avoiding the story format trap.

 - Criteria for Effective Stories— recognize problems at a glance and rapidly repair them.